Little emperor syndrome: Dynamics

+Son preference in China

+There is a cultural preference for having sons over daughters in China.
+It is argued that this is due to agrarian traditions.
+A preference for sons has also been linked to Confucianism.

 Socio-economic implications

 Modern China's economic growth has tremendously elevated the annual per capita income of urban areas as women have become increasingly represented in the workforce, frequently resulting in families with two sources of income.
-This greatly improved purchasing power coupled with excessive pampering of only children is the cause of increased spending on children.
-From toys to clothes, parents shower their child in material goods and give in to every demand; it is common for children to be the "best-dressed members of their families."
+This greatly improved purchasing power coupled with excessive pampering of an only children is the cause of increased spending on children.
+From toys to clothes, parents shower their child in material goods and give in to every demand; it is common for children to be the "best-dressed members of their families".

 Recently, it has become common for most of a family's income to be spent on the child.
-This effect has become considerable enough to be noticed on a global scale: marketing groups attribute a near doubling of platinum jewelry sales in China to "Chinese's 'spoiled brat' generation."
+This effect has become considerable enough to be noticed on a global scale: marketing groups attribute a near doubling of platinum jewelry sales in China to "Chinese's 'spoiled brat' generation".

 Parental expectations

 Little emperors also bear the burden of heavy expectations.
 Parents who feel they lost their chance in the Cultural Revolution ("compensation syndrome") put immense pressure on these children to succeed and compete academically.
 From an early age parents push their only child to educational extremes as they cater to their whims; "though many of these precocious kids can recite the English alphabet or read newspapers in traditional Chinese characters by the time they're 10, their parents often still perform basic tasks for them: fixing their hair, tying their shoes, wiping their bottoms."
 Boarding school, private English lessons, music lessons and an additional range of extracurricular activities are the normal fare.

+Child's slave (孩奴 (háinú)) is a term used in China to describe parents, especially those born in the 1980s, who are under financial, physical, or mental pressure when raising their children.
+Parents who are "child's slaves" may lose their sense of purpose because they live and work solely for their children, while children themselves are usually spoiled by their parents' indulgence.